 “She wanted to go to the second floor and explore.
 And Dad said no. She kept insisting, push came to shove, and out the door she went.”

-Cynthia had gone back to her tapping again but returned her attention on them when they didn’t say anything.
+Cynthia had gone back to her tapping again but returned her attention to them when they didn’t say anything.
 “I’m serious.”